pangtao22/quasistatic_simulator/readme.md

 docker run -v $PWD:"/github/workspace" --platform=linux/amd64 --entrypoint "/github/workspace/scripts/run_tests.sh" qsim
 ```
 It is also very slow, even slower than building the image and then running
 the test in CI.

-It also segfaults in the C++ tests.
-Not worth it.
+---
+If following the dockerfile and the scripts therein to build locally, it is
+recommended to set `-DCMAKE_BUILD_TYPE=Release`.
+Building in release mode
+seems to trigger segfaults inside containers.

 ## Running python tests
 In the root of the repo, run